spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/202009.0/advanced-tutorials/tutorial-implementing-widgets-and-widget-plugins.md

 title: Tutorial - Implementing Widgets and Widget Plugins
 description: Depending on your version of spryker/kernel module, learn how to implement widgets or widget plugins.
 originalLink: https://documentation.spryker.com/v6/docs/t-widgets-widget-plugins
+originalArticleId: 0df2f018-3eee-44be-afcb-4abe6c13e595
 redirect_from:
   - /v6/docs/t-widgets-widget-plugins
   - /v6/docs/en/t-widgets-widget-plugins
 ---

-This tutorial provides instructions on how to implement widgets and widget plugins into [Modular Frontend](https://documentation.spryker.com/docs/modular-frontend).
+This tutorial provides instructions on how to implement widgets and widget plugins into [Modular Frontend](/docs/scos/dev/developer-guides/202009.0/development-guide/back-end/yves/modular-frontend.html).

 ## How to Implement a Widget?
 Each widget implementation is supposed to be designed as components: considering reusability and being able to render them on different Pages.